 Those who were better at mentally rotating and transforming shapes drew more abstract diagrams than others, who might draw a picture of a hot air balloon, which did not help to solve the problem, as in the examples below.

 Fig. 5 An example of a visual-schematic representation (A) vs. a pictorial representation (B)

-Figure from Hawes & Ansari (2020)
+Hawes and Ansari (2020)